craftcms/docs/docs/commerce/1.x/docs/configuration.md

 </html>
 ```

-Since this template is simply used for redirecting, it only appears for a few seconds, so we suggest making it loads fast with minimal images and inlined styles to reduce http requests.
+Since this template is simply used for redirecting, it only appears for a few seconds, so we suggest making it load fast with minimal images and inlined styles to reduce http requests.

 ## `paymentMethodSettings`